When will I receive my EZ?

 Where do you ship?

-Our keyboards ship worldwide.
-We use UPS, DHL and TNT to get your keyboards to you as quickly and as safely as possible.
+Our keyboards ship to most countries in the world.
+We use UPS, DHL and FedEx to get your keyboards to you quickly and safely.
 We ship from Taiwan.
-We are unable to ship to PO Boxes.
+We cannot ship to P.O. boxes.

 How much does shipping cost?

-Shipping for keyboards is free, woohoo!
-This is courier shipping to anywhere in the world, very fast and fully tracked.
+The ErgoDox EZ ships for free, woohoo!
+This is courier shipping, fast and fully tracked.

 Who is responsible for customs, duties and taxes?